Minimum required version is Unity 2019.1, compatible up to 2020.2.

 Nintendo Switch is considered a mobile platform, see below.

 Mobile devices are bandwidth limited, so post processing must always be used sparingly.
 Multi-pass effects such as Blur and Lens Flares should be avoided.
+Ideally, a single shader containing all the effects used in the game should be made, executed in the desired order.
+This package contains individual effects, so is not optimized for this purpose.

 This platform has not been tested for artifacts or performance, so it currently not considered compatible.
+Testing every update on a range of mobile devices is also too time consuming for me to sustain.